sg-s/xolotl/README.md

-# xolotl: A Fast and Flexible Neuronal Simulator
+# xolotl: a fast and flexible neuronal simulator